 Note:

-After the Agents are started, wait for 3 minutes and then check whether there is monitoring data in the CVM console.
+After the agents are started, wait 3 minutes and then check whether there is monitoring data in the CVM console.

 Note:

-- If the Agents have not been installed, your CVM instance cannot be monitored and you will not receive a notification when the CVM instance runs abnormally, which can pose a high risk.
-For more information about the installations of Agents, please see Installing CVM Agents.
+If the agents have not been installed, your CVM instance cannot be monitored and you will not receive a notification when the CVM instance runs abnormally, which can pose a high risk.
+For more information on the installations of agents, see Installing CVM Agents.

 The procedures for checking and fixing the reporting domains are different for Linux and Windows.
 You can refer to a procedure as needed.